BrokenShell/Fortuna/docs/migration-5-to-6.md

 actively using that shared generator.

-Exact cross-platform stream stability applies to Fortuna/Storm-owned bounded algorithms and stream derivation.
-Standard-library distribution transforms, including profiles built from them, can produce different exact sequences under libc++, libstdc++, and Microsoft's standard library even with the same seed.
+Exact cross-platform stream stability applies to Fortuna/Storm-owned bounded integer algorithms, bounded-only triangular profiles, collection draw schedules, and stream derivation.
+Other floating-point transforms—including custom triangular, Pareto, and von Mises transforms—and profiles or distributions built on them are not exact cross-platform sequence contracts.

 ## Renamed positional profiles